Diverticulitis usually affects the large intestine (colon).

 Colonoscopy after episode has ended

-For mild diverticulitis, liquid diet and rest
+For mild diverticulitis, rest

 For severe diverticulitis, no food or fluids by mouth and antibiotics